cmda-bt/pt-course-20-21/week-3.md

 > Research and implement a build tool in your project

+Note: **This exercise is mainly for people from the _zwarte piste_.**.
+It's very useful to be aware of the various build tools and how they can help your project, but it's ok if it's a bit too much for now to start using.

 #### Synopsis

 - **Time**: 3:00h
 - **Due**: before week 4

-> **This exercise is mainly for people from the _zwarte piste_.** Build tools are very cool but it's ok if it is too much for now.
-Still try to understand what build tools are but it's fine if you don't implement it in your current project.

 Build tools are additional tooling you can use in your project and are mostly used for _automating_ tasks or _transforming_ code.
-For example the CSS preprocessor _sass_ which gives 'default' CSS more features and abilities.
+For example the CSS preprocessor _Sass_ which gives 'default' CSS more features and abilities.
 You write `.scss` files which get compiled to `.css` which can be read by a browser.

-* Preprocessors: [SASS][sass], [PostCSS][postcss]
+* Preprocessors: [Sass][sass], [PostCSS][postcss]
 * Bundlers: [Browserify][browserify], [Rollup][rollup]

 #### Assignment

 Try to implement and research atleast **one build tool** in your project and  document in your wiki.
 Often times you can implement build tools by playing around with your start scripts in the package.json (concurrently or npm-run-all can help).

 _Pro Tip™_: Build tools (or asset pipelines) can get complex very easily.
-So often developers use additional tooling to automate those tasks (e.g. [Gulp][gulp], [Webpack][webpack]) But only install one if you actually need one.
-If you don't know what you're doing then don't do it.
+When you end up using multiple build tools in the same project, you'll quickly find that you need an additional tool (e.g. [Gulp][gulp], [Webpack][webpack]) to orchestrate all these different pieces.
+Don't start using these until you really have to, as they can be very overwhelming to configure properly if you're not already comfortable with the various build-tools and steps.

 ## Concept

 **Continue working on your Job Story and feature you are going to build for _Blok Tech_.**